 It is this context that we examine the strategies and practices promoted and deployed by trade unions in the United Kingdom from the Second World War, in relation to their engagement with IPR.

-To achieve this, we have undertaken an extensive revision of the

-bliography of the period covered.
+To achieve this, we have undertaken an extensive revision of the bibliography of the period covered.

 It is challenging to cover a long period of history in a relatively short paper.
 We have sought to approach this challenge by:

-Focusing in depth on a limied number of strategically selected cases
+Focusing in depth on a limited number of strategically selected cases

 Giving voice in the case discussion to a variety of voices, both for and against the main argument of the authors.